Ratstail91/Toy/deep-dive/compiling-toy.md

 ## Lexer

-Exactly how the source code is loaded into memory is left up to the user, however once it's loaded, it can be bound to a `Lexer` structure.
+Exactly how the source code is loaded into a C-string is left up to the user, however once it's loaded, it can be bound to a `Toy_Lexer` structure.

 ```c
 Toy_Lexer lexer;